 In the film, Daniel Kaluuya and Keke Palmer play siblings.
 They are both caretakers on a horse ranch when, all of a sudden, a malevolent force from the sky starts affecting the behaviour of people and animals alike.

 What actors are set to appear in Nope?

 The first thing we learned about Nope was that it would be the project that reunited Jordan Peele with his Get Out lead Daniel Kaluuya.
 As it stands, we believe Daniel may be the lead in the movie, and he’s joined with a cast of equally hyped actors.

 Steven Yeun, who recently racked up plenty of awards love with Minari, has also joined the cast of the movie, along with Barbie Ferreira of Euphoria fame, meaning there’s a quartet of bonafide, recognisable stars leading up this project.

 Is there a Nope trailer yet?

 Yep!
 The most recent trailer (above) gives us our best look yet at the movie.

 When will Nope be released in cinemas?

-Nope is set to hit cinemas on 22 July 2022, meaning the movie’s distributor and producer Universal clearly have big hopes for this to become the summer blockbuster of next year.
+Nope is set to hit cinemas on 12 August 2022, meaning the movie’s distributor and producer Universal clearly have big hopes for this to become a big summer blockbuster.
 There’s no sign of any preview screenings or festival dates before that.
-Jordan Peele has a good relationship with the Sundance Film Festival, but it seems unlikely the movie will be done in time to make it to next year’s edition in January.
-If they’re bothered, perhaps a Cannes Film Festival premiere is possible.
-If not, expect it to drop in movie theatres much like Us did: riding the word-of-mouth wave.
+Expect it to drop in movie theatres much like Us did: riding the word-of-mouth wave.